Adroiti/docs-for-code-review-tools/TSLint/no-namespace.md

 ## Description

 Disallows use of internal modules and namespaces.
+This rule still allows the use of `declare module ... {}`.

 Rationale: ES6-style external modules are the standard way to modularize code.
 Using `module {}` and `namespace {}` are outdated ways to organize TypeScript code.